Making everyday tasks easier - arthritis

 - Store food in a cupboard and drawers that are between waist and shoulder level.

 Find ways to avoid having to search for important items during the day.
-You can wear a small waist pack in order to hold your cell phone, wallet, and keys.
+You can wear a small waist pack to hold your cell phone, wallet, and keys.

 Get automatic light switches installed.